TlCClTOBY/tlccltoby/README.md

 ![](https://github.com/TlCClTOBY/TlCCITOBY/blob/main/ticci-toby-creepypasta.gif)

-Ticci Toby is my *kinsona*, meaning i see myself in him deeply. __i'm also diagnosed with _ADHD___, pls interact with caution! i think slenderverse, crp , SP, mouth washing, DT/UT, omori, and danganronpa are awesome! i sometimes draw fanarts of them. andd surprise surprise... i don't ships much. but if you like it, *ya like it;3*
+Ticci Toby is my *kinsona*, meaning i see myself in him deeply. __i'm also diagnosed with **ADHD** ever since i was 14 + loud noises triggers me a lot. pls interact with caution! i can be touch starved at times, so cuddles are appreciated even when i'm offtab!!

+i think slenderverse, crp , SP, mouth washing, DT/UT, omori, and danganronpa are awesome! i sometimes draw fanarts of them. andd surprise surprise... i don't ships much. but if you like it, *ya like it;3*

+**MORE FUN FACTS!!!**
+- i do homeschool instead of going out to school!
+- i was born on april 25th!
+- i'm taurus, like toby!!
+- playing guitar is one of my hobbies

 **do not interact ⚠︎**